desihub/fastspecfit/doc/fujilupe.rst

 Acknowledgements
 ----------------

-For questions (or problems) regarding these catalogs or its construction, please `open a ticket`_ and/or contact `John Moustakas`_.
-We are grateful for important contributions to the VACs presented herein from the following individuals:
+For questions (or problems) regarding these catalogs or their construction, please `open a ticket`_ and/or contact `John Moustakas`_.
+We are grateful for important contributions to the VACs presented herein from the following
+individuals:

 * Stephen Bailey (Lawrence Berkeley National Lab)
 * Rebecca Canning (University of Portsmouth)